footcricket05/CrustBot/README.md

 2. Ask questions like:
    - "How do I search for people by their current title?"
    - "What are the rate limits for API usage?"
-3. Get instant, accurate responses powered by the backend.
+3. Mock API responses are returned for testing purposes if a token isn't provided.
+4. Responses include:
+   - API call results (mocked or real).
+   - Follow-up question suggestions.

 ---

 ## 🛡️ **Contributing**
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-branch`.
 3. Commit your changes: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature-branch`.
 5. Submit a pull request.

 ---

 ## 📄 **License**
 This project is licensed under the MIT License.